ska-telescope/lmc-base-classes/docs/src/how-to/add-an-lrc.rst

 Initialise the command object
 -----------------------------

-If you're LRC implements one of the standard commands defined by either :class:`~ska_tango_base.base.base_device.SKABaseDevice` or :class:`~ska_tango_base.subarray.subarray_device.SKASubarray` you do not have to reinitialise the command object.
+If your LRC implements one of the standard commands defined by either :class:`~ska_tango_base.base.base_device.SKABaseDevice` or :class:`~ska_tango_base.subarray.subarray_device.SKASubarray`, you do not have to reinitialise the command object.

 .. code-block:: py